nghttp2/nghttp2/doc/nghttpx.1.rst

     Set allowed  cipher list  for frontend  connection.
 The format of the string is described in OpenSSL ciphers(1).
+    This option  sets cipher suites for  TLSv1.2 or earlier.
+    Use :option:`--tls13-ciphers` for TLSv1.3.

     Default: ``ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305:ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES256-SHA384:ECDHE-RSA-AES256-SHA384:ECDHE-ECDSA-AES128-SHA256:ECDHE-RSA-AES128-SHA256``

+.. option:: --tls13-ciphers=<SUITE>

+    Set allowed  cipher list  for frontend  connection.
+The format of the string is described in OpenSSL ciphers(1).
+    This  option  sets  cipher   suites  for  TLSv1.3.
+Use :option:`--ciphers` for TLSv1.2 or earlier.

+    Default: ``TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:TLS_AES_128_GCM_SHA256``

 .. option:: --client-ciphers=<SUITE>

     Set  allowed cipher  list for  backend connection.
 The format of the string is described in OpenSSL ciphers(1).
+    This option  sets cipher suites for  TLSv1.2 or earlier.
+    Use :option:`--tls13-client-ciphers` for TLSv1.3.

     Default: ``ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305:ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES256-SHA384:ECDHE-RSA-AES256-SHA384:ECDHE-ECDSA-AES128-SHA256:ECDHE-RSA-AES128-SHA256``

+.. option:: --tls13-client-ciphers=<SUITE>

+    Set  allowed cipher  list for  backend connection.
+The format of the string is described in OpenSSL ciphers(1).
+    This  option  sets  cipher   suites  for  TLSv1.3.
+Use :option:`--tls13-client-ciphers` for TLSv1.2 or earlier.

+    Default: ``TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:TLS_AES_128_GCM_SHA256``

 .. option:: --ecdh-curves=<LIST>